-Professor Karen Burke da Silva is the Dean (Education) for the College of Science & Engineering.
+Professor Karen Burke da Silva is a professor of Biodiversity and Conservation within the College of Science & Engineering, where she was previously Dean (Education).
 She is an active researcher and teacher within the School of Biological Sciences.
 She is known for using innovative techniques to stimulate, motivate and improve science education and at the same time reduce student withdrawal rates.
 She is currently focused on ways to embed greater scientific literacy across all degrees at the university as well as building greater science awareness in the public arena.
-She is actively involved in social media campaigns to raise awareness around conservation and environmental issues.
-She involves her undergraduate students in her conservation research and ublic awareness campaigns, creating an innovative and integrated learning experience.
+She involves her undergraduate students in her conservation research and public awareness campaigns, creating an innovative and integrated learning experience.
 She continues to work with clownfish breeding programs with her biology students and also in the secondary schools.